 Our emphasis is on examining how trans-disciplinary approaches involving anthropology, sociology, and psychology can qualify architectural design and how contextual influences such as politics, history, culture, ethics, climate/climate change, pollution, ecology, (scarce) resources, economy, technology, etc., can foster new qualities and imagination.
 These contextual influences inspire rather than inhibit architectural design.

 In the Bachelor units, students are introduced to different analytical approaches, whereas the Master studios offer specialisation within different professional fields of architecture.

-Teaching programme 3: Emerging Sustainable Architecture consists of the following studio:
+Teaching programme 3: Radical Sustainable Architecture consists of the following studios: